 Undergraduate students have several opportunities to receive awards and summer research fellowships from the Department of Chemistry.
 Below is some background information on each award.
-Specific deadlines for the fellowships will be sent out to the Chemistry Undergraduate listserv near the end of the fall semester.
+Deadlines for summer fellowships are typically in February or March.
+Specific due dates will be sent out to the Chemistry Undergraduate listserv near the end of the fall semester.
 Note: students can join the listserv by emailing chemhelp@rice.edu